-Value creation for molecular diagnostic companies was highly variable in the three categories, spanning from very attractive to unattractive.
+Value creation for these specialty labs was highly variable in the three categories (oncology, reproductive health/genetics, and all others), spanning from very attractive to unattractive.
 In the end, value creation turns out to be a game of skill, not luck.
 Some companies evaluated went bankrupt, while others reached market caps of >$15B.
-This trend was consistently seen across the three categories of Oncology, Reproductive Health/Genetics, and Other diagnostic companies.
+This trend of strong winners and poor performers was consistently seen across the three categories of oncology, reproductive health/genetics, and all other therapeutic areas.

 - All three categories of companies had winners in the value creation race (defined as market caps or acquisition price points of $1B+) and underperformers (defined as market caps or acquisitions of less than $200MM).

-- Market capitalization for all companies in the analysis ranged from $18MM to $15B (based on July 2019 market caps).
+- Market capitalization for all companies in the analysis ranged from $18MM to $15B (based on July 2019 market caps and M&A activity).

-Analyzing companies across the three categories and conducting a deeper dive into the oncology category revealed clear value creation drivers that distinguish winners from underperformers.
+Conducting a deeper dive into the oncology specialty labs revealed clear value creation drivers that distinguish winners from underperformers.

-- Lead with a strong first product.
-The right first product is a strong driver of value creation within oncology and also differentiates winners from underperformers in the two other categories.
+- 1. Lead with a strong innovative first product.
+The right first product is a strong driver of value creation within oncology.
 Prioritizing use cases helps ensure that the lead product is the best foot forward for a company.

 - Create barriers to entry to ensure sustainable competitive advantage.
-Barriers to entry (focusing on gene expression classifiers and conducting large clinical trials) increase the development costs and raise the bar on clinical trials, which effectively increase the hurdles for new entrants allowing the incumbent time to solidify their market position.
+Barriers to entry including a focus on gene expression classifiers (multiple biomarkers with an algorithm like Oncotype Dx) and conducting large clinical trials increase the development costs and raise the bar on clinical trials, which effectively increase the hurdles for new entrants allowing the incumbent time to solidify their market position.

 - Develop strong clinical evidence to increase adoption and the probability of reimbursement.
-Development of strong evidence through publications and conference proceedings increases the probability of reimbursement and adoption and raises the evidence bar for new entrants.
+Development of strong evidence through multiple publications (clinical validation, clinical utility and follow-on studies) and conference proceedings increases the probability of reimbursement and adoption and raises the evidence bar for new entrants.

-- Targeted commercial strategies ensure physician/patient loyalty.
-Strong commercial strategies, focused on minimizing the administrative burden for the clinician and the financial burden for the patient, reduce switching behavior to blunt the impact of new entrants.
+- Deploy targeted commercial strategies to ensure physician/patient loyalty.
+Strong commercial strategies, focused on minimizing the administrative burden for the clinician through a focus on customer service and the financial burden for the patient through a focus on Market Access and patient assistance support programs, reduce physician switching behavior to blunt the impact of new entrants.

 - Robust pipeline ensures continued success.
 Portfolio management and launches of additional assays with strong use cases ensure that value creation continues beyond the first product.

-At times, it seems that the molecular diagnostic market is a game of luck.
+At times, it seems that the specialty lab or LDT sector is a game of luck.
 Some companies yield significant value creation, while others struggle to create any shareholder value.
 The range of valuation creation for companies that get past the technical challenges to launch a product is quite large.
 This range, based on market cap or acquisition price, can span from tens of millions to billions of dollars.
-In this analysis, we look at a number of publicly held molecular diagnostic companies to determine the strongest drivers of value creation for diagnostic companies.
+In this analysis, we first delineate winners and poor performers in value creation across three categories (oncology, reproductive/genetic health, and all other diagnostics) and then do a deeper dive by looking at a number of publicly held oncology specialty labs to determine the strongest drivers of their value creation.

-The analysis looked at the July 2019 market caps and acquisition prices of 32 diagnostic companies in Oncology, Reproductive Health/Genetics, and Other therapeutic areas.
-These companies, typically specialty labs, went public either after their first product launch or when the company was still in its pre-commercial stage.
+The analysis looked at the July 2019 market caps and acquisition prices of 31 diagnostic companies in oncology, reproductive health/genetics, and all other therapeutic areas.
+These companies, which were all specialty labs, went public either after their first product launch or when the company was still in its pre-commercial stage.

-The drivers of value creation are quite striking.
+Clearly, there were winners and underperformers across the spectrum of specialty labs.
 All categories (oncology, reproductive health, and other diagnostic areas) contain both companies that generate significant value and companies that struggle to create value for shareholders.
 Companies with commercial products or with assays in late-stage development are seen in all three categories of value creation but tend to cluster at the two ends (underperformers or winners).
 Companies were grouped into three categories:

 - Low value creation companies with market caps or acquisition prices of less than $200MM (which for this analysis are defined as underperformers)